 A fiscal address registration is a necessary requirement for all legal entities to be established in El Salvador and must be recorded by the Salvadoran tax authority (Ministerio de Hacienda).
 In turn, the newly established company receives its unique taxpayer number (NRC), which identifies the registered address of the company, and as such, will be used for all tax purposes and other official communication.

 The last of the main requisites is the opening of a corporate bank account with a Salvadoran bank.
 Depending on the local bank chosen, the minimum required capital to open a bank account is between USD$100-USD$500.

 DON’T FORGET: All newly opened bank accounts have restrictions on sending and receiving money internationally for the first 3 to 6 months.

 In Need of Local Support in El Salvador?

 El Salvador offers numerous opportunities for investors looking to diversify their international business portfolio.
 If you are interested in incorporating a company in El Salvador, Biz Latin Hub can provide you with all necessary market-entry and back-office services and support.
-Reach out to our Bi-Lingual Country Coordinator, Diego, here for personalized support.
+Feel free to contact us now for personalized support.